openhab/website/blog/2022-06-26-openhab-3-2-release.md

 ## openHAB Javascript Library

-Our Javascript automation runtime library has reached version 2.0 and contains many enhancements and fixes over the first version which shipped in our winter 3.2 release.
+Our [Javascript automation runtime library](https://github.com/openhab/openhab-js) has reached version 2.0 and contains many enhancements and fixes over the first version which shipped in our winter 3.2 release.
 One such enhancement is an overhauled Typescript based definition system which greatly improves autocompletion in an IDE like Visual Studio Code.
-In addition, our Main UI has been updated with additional autocomplete helpers for new features found in the library making it easier than ever to write rules.
+In addition, our Main UI has been updated with additional autocomplete helpers for new features in the Javascript library making it easier than ever to write rules.

 ![null](/uploads/out2.gif)

 <p align="center"><img src="/uploads/out2.gif"/></p>

-##
+## Thank You!

+From all of us at [openHAB](https://www.openhab.org/) we would like to thank our community of users and developers for their continued support of our project.
+As always our [community forums](https://community.openhab.org/) are there for questions, comments and discussions.
+We hope you will enjoy our newest release and happy automating!